A young J.M. Surra researches

 By their very nature, such intriguing individuals encouraged J.M. to use his imagination and explore his farthest-reaching trains of thought.
 As one might expect, J.M. also encountered those who felt otherwise, and there were several of his young friends who refused to play with him because he "always told such big stories."
 Were his big stories really lies?

 J.M. shrugs and says, "It's a common situation for those of us bound for futures as fiction writers.
 They were stories.
 Some big.
 Some little.
 Of course some were fiction.
 I didn't know it at the time, but I was honing my craft.
 I once asked a guy named Louey how he painted cars so beautifully, and he answered, 'Well, it's really all just paying attention to the details."

 Indeed!
 What is fiction but well-told lies, always paying attention to the details?
 Good stories require investment and imagination on the parts of the listener AND the storyteller.
 The sad fact is that, wherever we go, we meet folks who lack imagination; those who can't understand why some of us push back the boundaries of truth, who can't fathom why we explore that ethereal realm beyond simple truth.”

 J.M. winks, “Let’s just say that those particular lads probably never grew to become avid fiction readers.
 That's not wrong, per se; we all find and follow our own path.
 I'm sure they found fulfilling careers doing something that doesn't require imagination or inspiration.”

 His life's path has taken him through the most beautiful parts of our great nation.
 He first settled in rural Maine, where the scenic beauty and the unassuming honesty of the locals seized him by the heartstrings.
 There he stayed and lived happily for 25 years.

-He says, "We all seek something.
-And while we seek whatever it is, we have to keep earning a living, and in my case, strike a balance between finding a good job and having few enough people around me that I can find some peace and hear my own thoughts."
+"We all seek something.
+And while we seek whatever it is, we must earn a living and strike a balance between landing a good but demanding job, and having few enough people around me to find some peace and hear my own thoughts."